Manasr12/Project2/README.md

 # RotoScope Project README

 ## Overview
-The RotoScope project is an advanced software tool for video editing and image manipulation, implementing various techniques such as rotoscoping, image warping, and keying or color effects.
-This README provides detailed insights into the project's functionalities, focusing on the coding aspects of each effect in the Rotoscoping category.
+This README provides detailed insights into the project's functionalities, focusing on the coding aspects of each effect.
 ## Categories and Effects

 ### I. Rotoscoping
 Rotoscoping in this project involves frame-by-frame manipulation to create animations or effects.

 #### Phaser (Laser-like Weapon)
-- **Code Functionality**: This code adds a laser-like effect, represented as a Phaser, onto the video frames.
+- **Code Functionality**: This code adds a Phaser onto the video frames.
 - **Implementation Details**:
   - **Initial Image Copying**: The process begins by copying the initial image to the current frame.
   - **Overlaying Phaser**: Iterates over user-clicked points (`m_draw`) where the Phaser should appear.